Kingdom Hearts: Birth by Sleep

 - The Mirage Arena has had all multiplayer functionality removed, including Mirage Arena D-Links.
 However, most of the multiplayer based commands still remain obtainable and usable.

-- The Lingering Will at the end of Terra's episode now sprouts a cape, to maintain continuity with its appearance Kingdom Hearts 2 Final Mix.
+- The Lingering Will at the end of Terra's episode now sprouts a cape, to maintain continuity with its appearance from Kingdom Hearts II Final Mix.

 - The Taunt command has been replaced with Victory Pose, and the Group Esuna command has been completely removed.